izakpavel/izakpavel.github.io/_posts/2019-10-17-creating-game-in-swiftui.markdown

 In this post, I would like to look back on those two months and put together a little summary of my experience with this new tech and recommendation for those who are thinking about starting using SwiftUI as well.

-## Flipinity
+## Flipinity Puzzle

 This post is not intended to promote the game itself, but for the context of what was actually created, check out short trailer.
-In case you are interested in more details about the game story, I have created a separate [blog post] with that.

 [![Flipinity trailer](http://img.youtube.com/vi/glsHiZwmTS0/0.jpg)](https://www.youtube.com/watch?v=glsHiZwmTS0)